-Here are the coolest new iOS tricks that Apple hasn't really touted.
+Here are the coolest new iOS tricks to explore in iOS 11.

 Users of iOS devices have to download often poorly-made third-party apps in order to read any QR codes, such as those used in membership programs at lunch spots.
 Apple's own Camera app will now feature its own QR-code scanner.